sinseman44/koolnova-BMS-Integration/comparative_technical_review.md

 The **Modbus communication layer and zone registers 40001 to 40064** remain broadly compatible between the two versions: Modbus RTU over RS485, 9600/19200 baud rates, default format 9600 8E1, default address 49, Modbus functions 03 and 06, 16 climate zones with 4 registers per zone.

 However, **from register 40065 onward, the 2.0 table changes significantly**.
 The v1.0 system registers are not simply extended: they are **moved and replaced by a much richer new mapping**.
-This is the critical point for migration: a supervisor, PLC, or gateway that wrote to 40077, 40078, 40081, or 40082 in v1.0 must definitely not be reused as-is in 2.0.

 ---